roseengineering/phasedarray_abcd/README.md

 The next group calculates solutions for various impedance matching problems.
 Their results are returned as a list.
-This list can then be passed directly using the Python 'star' notation to the appropriate ABCD 2-port function.
+This list can then be passed directly using the Python 'star' notation to the appropriate ABCD matrix function.
 So, for example, the result of the input shunt L-match solver function can be passed as is using the 'star' notation to the input L-match
 ABCD matrix function.